Attracting consistent search engine traffic is every business owner’s dream.

-Because we all know how time-consuming marketing can be, right?
+Because we all know how time-consuming that can be, right?

-On social media they may not be searching for your solution immediately.
+On social media, they may not be searching for your solution right now.
 It’s more of a brand awareness campaign.
-Which is why social and SEO should always work alongside each other.
+Which is why social and SEO works best alongside each other.

 What is search engine optimisation?